Henery X (long)

 “Thank you, Teddy, “ Owen said cheerfully.

-“You’re welcome, Big O. Hey, now you really live up to that nicked name,” Teddy said cheerfully.
+“You’re welcome, Big O. Hey, now you really live up to that nickname,” Teddy said cheerfully.
 He and Owen laughed.

 “Yeah.
 And the O is for Outstanding.”
 Owen gave Teddy a fist bump and then ran back over to his side of the court.
 He was ready to do what he loved, which was to win and entertain the crowd while doing so.